PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Uninstalling old versions

-If you are running an old version (1.x) of MBL CLI, please remove it and install version 2.0:
+If you are running an old version (1.x) of MBL CLI, please uninstall it and install version 2.0 instead:

 ```
 npm uninstall mbl-cli -g --save